-December, Where y'at??
+December, Where y'at?

 Latest Weather Blog

-December, Where y'at??
+December, Where y'at?

-Have you noticed how warm it has been lately??
+Have you noticed how warm it has been lately?
 At least that cold front gave us a few cooler days before returning to a warm Christmas.
 Normally our first freeze is around Thanksgiving, and as you can see we are overdue.
 Winter began as it always does on 21 December with the winter solstice.

 In other words, our daytime hours will begin getting longer after the winter solstice.
 Those five o’clock sunsets grow old quickly.
 It is too dark, too early… Some of you may wonder how those poor souls in Alaska cope with months of darkness along the Arctic Circle.